hiiamboris/red-spaces-gitlab-mirror/manual.md

 ### Style definition

-**Warning:** I'm not happy with this design, so it's likely to change in the future.

 Default styles are loaded from the [`styles.red`](styles.red) file.

-New styles are currently created by `set-style` function:
+New styles are currently created by `set-style` function which accepts single style value:
 ```
 >> ? set-style
 USAGE: